Creating Practical Divorce Strategies In Round Rock, Texas

 Every divorce is different.
 In Texas, there’s a mandatory 60-day waiting period after you file before a judge can finalize your divorce.
 This waiting period gives both sides time to think and prepare.

 However, the total time depends on how much you and your spouse agree on.
 If you both agree on everything, it may take only a few months.
 But if there are disagreements over property, support or custody, it can take much longer.
+The more issues you and your spouse can settle early, the faster things move.

 What are the residency requirements to file for divorce in Texas?